Skip to main content

 Critical Language Enhancement Award

+The Critical Language Enhancement Award (CLEA) promotes the Fulbright Program's goal of cross-cultural exchange and dialogue through language study.
+The experience grantees bring home after their CLEA and Fulbright grant will serve them in their chosen careers and throughout their lives.
 CLEA provides U.S. Student grantees to typically receive three to six months of intensive language study in their host country as an enhancement to their Fulbright grant.
 Language instruction providers and duration of individual programs are subject to change and vary by eligible country.
 CLEA is offered to students once they have been awarded a Fulbright U.S. Student grant which requires that they use one of the eligible languages for their Fulbright project and beyond.

 Apply for a Fulbright through UC San Diego